OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

         - Matisse prelim
         - Matisse woman
 ...
-- [ ] Palette of the Greats
-    - [ ] Finish Minimum Palette View
+- [ ] Create Website!!
 ...
 Flow
-- [ ] On Image Swatch Analysis,
+- [ ] Colour Comparison
-    - [ ] Enable multi-select images
+    - [ ] Figure out flow for individual and multiple images
-    - [ ] Handle individual and multiple image input
+    - [ ] Implement flow for individual and multiple images ...
-...
 Image Swatch Analysis
     - [ ] How do we handle non-direct matches?
 Like a list of similar colours?